weszuidema/Assignment_03/README.md

 library("ggplot2")
 library("DT")
 ```
-Since we are going to do some simulation, we shoudl set a seed, so the results are exactly replicable.
+Since we are going to do some simulation, we should set a seed, so the results are exactly replicable.

 ```r
 set.seed(1234)